PennyLaneAI/pennylane/doc/API/overview.rst

     _operation_map = {'CNOT': cnot_function, 'PauliX': X_function}

-where ``'CNOT'`` represents the built-in operation :class:`~.CNOT`, and ``'PauliX'`` represents the built-in operation :class:`~openqml.ops.builtins_discrete.PauliX`.
+where ``'CNOT'`` represents the built-in operation :class:`~.CNOT`, and ``'PauliX'`` represents the built-in operation :class:`~openqml.ops.qubit.PauliX`.
 The functions in the dictionary can be of any form you like, and can exist in the plugin within the same file, separate files, or may even be imported from a different library.
 As long as the corresponding key representing the supported operator is there, OpenQML will allow that operation to be placed on the device.

 For a better idea of how the :attr:`~.Device._operation_map` and :attr:`~.Device._expectation_map` work, refer to the two reference plugins.